netenglabs/suzieq/README.md

 If you don't want to use docker container or cannot use a docker container, an alternative approach is to install SuzieQ as a python package.
 It is **strongly** recommended to install suzieq inside a virtual environment.
 If you already use a tool to create and manage virtual environments, you can skip the step of creating a virtual environment below.

-SuzieQ requires python version 3.9 at least, and has been tested with python versions 3.9.
+Suzieq supports python 3.8 to 3.9.
 It has not been tested to work on Windows.
 Use Linux (recommended) or macOS.
 To create a virtual environment, in case you haven't got a tool to create one, type:

 ```bash
 python -m venv suzieq